provocon/launch4j-java-build/README.md

 # Build Image for Launch4j with a suitable Java Development Kit

-Package Java Applications for Windows x86_64 with the Launch4j Wrapper even if the CI is not running on x86_64 / Intel / AMD.
+Package Java Applications for Windows x86_64 with the Launch4j Wrapper, even if the CI is not running on x86_64 / Intel / AMD.

 This image provides a patched version of [Launch4j][launch4j] available for